 While they are baking, you are going to cream together the confectioner’s sugar, butter, peanut butter, and heavy cream to make the filling.
 Once the cookies are done, allow them to cook on a cooling rack and then spread filling on the bottom of one cookie, pressing against another, to make a sandwich.

 like LOVE these cookies.
 They do have oatmeal but they do NOT taste like oatmeal cookies.
 These are not healthy given the amount of sugar that is present, but there are times that sugar is needed and that is the balance of life.

-You could use Swerve (you’d need the trio to the left) for a less sugar loaded option, however, sugar substitutes have their own issues… sometimes the texture is off… but if you do make them… I’d love to hear how they turn out!
+You could use Swerve (you’d need the trio to the left) for a less sugar-loaded option, they even have Swerve organic, however, sugar substitutes have their issues… sometimes the texture is off… but if you do make them… I’d love to hear how they turn out!

 Also, I would go out on a limb and say that any nut butter would work.
 What I might do is give a modified recipe a try with nondairy creamer, sugar substitute, and a nut butter, like almond butter… and see what the outcome is.
 When I do… I will link it here.